Mookilla Rajyathu: Plot

-The film starts by displaying an antic of Keshavan (Thilakan) who is an inmate of the Kakkanad Mental Hospital.
-Two other inmates are Benny (Mukesh) and Krishnankutty (Jagathy Sreekumar).
+The film starts by displaying an antic of Keshavan who is an inmate of the Kakkanad Mental Hospital.
+Two other inmates are Benny and Krishnankutty.
 By profession Benny is an artist, Krishnankutty is an auto-mechanic and Keshavan has retired from military service.
 The trio chance to come across a newspaper report that the Bollywood film star Amitabh Bachchan is visiting Ernakulam city for a film shooting, which is close to where they stay.
-They are soon joined by a new inmate Venu (Siddique), who takes him to the mental hospital.
-Venu is a good singer but suffers from a compulsive obsession to singing.
+They are soon joined by a new inmate Venu, who takes him to the mental hospital.
+Venu is a good singer but suffers from a compulsive obsession for music.
 All the four share a passion for Amitabh Bachchan.

-Driven by a desire to see Amitabh Bachchan the four manage to escape from the mental hospital that night by outsmarting the cell warden Ameen (Mala Aravindan).
+Driven by a desire to see Amitabh Bachchan the four manage to escape from the mental hospital that night by outsmarting the cell warden Ameen.
 They reach Ernakulam city in a bus but are disappointed to learn that Amitabh Bachchan had gone back after the film shooting which was a month ago and that they had in fact seen an old newspaper report.
 When they wake up the next morning, they find Venu missing.
 They go searching for him alone.
-Benny meets his former college mate and lover Leena (Vinaya Prasad) in the city.
+Benny meets his former college mate and lover Leena in the city.
 Keshavan goes to a politician's rally and undresses in support of the Swadeshi movement, only to be saved by Benny.
 Krishnankutty drinks at a bar, but finds that he does not have money to pay for it, and is assaulted.
 Finally, they find Venu having found employment as a singer, and he is chased by Balan, his older brother and Ameen.
 They decide to live by finding suitable employments.
-They find shelter in a rented house owned by a young dance teacher (Suchitra), whom Leena mistakes as Benny's new lover.
+They find shelter in a rented house owned by a young dance teacher, whom Leena mistakes as Benny's new lover.
 Benny becomes a painter, Krishnankutty a mechanic, and Keshavan a security guard.
-Leena's father is unwilling to give his daughter in marriage to Benny because of his insanity, and even unsuccessfully hires a goonda Bheem Singh (Krishnankutty Nair) to assault him.
+Leena's father is unwilling to give his daughter in marriage to Benny because of his insanity, and even unsuccessfully hires a goonda Bheem Singh to assault him.